Ancient Egyptian trade: Prehistoric transport and trade

 The ancient people of the Sahara imported domesticated animals from Asia between 6000 and 4000 BCE.
 In Nabta Playa by the end of the 7th millennium BCE, prehistoric Egyptians had imported goats and sheep from Southwest Asia.

 Foreign artifacts dating to the 5th millennium BCE in the Badarian culture in Egypt indicate contact with distant Syria.
 In predynastic Egypt, by the beginning of the 4th millennium BCE, ancient Egyptians in Maadi were importing pottery as well as construction ideas from Canaan.

 By the 4th millennium BCE shipping was well established, and the donkey and possibly the dromedary had been domesticated.
 Domestication of the Bactrian camel and use of the horse for transport then followed.
 Charcoal samples found in the tombs of Nekhen, which were dated to the Naqada I and II periods, have been identified as cedar from Lebanon.
 Predynastic Egyptians of the Naqada I period also imported obsidian from Ethiopia, used to shape blades and other objects from flakes.
 The Naqadans traded with Nubia to the south, the oases of the western desert to the west, and the cultures of the eastern Mediterranean to the east.

 Pottery and other artifacts from the Levant that date to the Naqadan era have been found in ancient Egypt.
 Egyptian artifacts dating to this era have been found in Canaan and other regions of the Near East, including Tell Brak and Uruk and Susa in Mesopotamia.
+Tell es-Sakan was an Egyptian settlement in the southern Levant (present-day Palestine) and acted as a trading post for goods travelling between the region and Egypt.

 By the second half of the 4th millennium BCE, the gemstone lapis lazuli was being traded from its only known source in the ancient world—Badakhshan, in what is now northeastern Afghanistan—as far as Mesopotamia and Egypt.
-By the 3rd millennium BCE, the lapis lazuli trade was extended to Harappa, Lothal and Mohenjo-daro in the Indus Valley civilization of modern-day Pakistan and northwestern India.
-The Indus Valley was also known as Meluhha, the earliest maritime trading partner of the Sumerians and Akkadians in Mesopotamia.
-The ancient harbor constructed in Lothal, India, around 2400 BCE is the oldest seafaring harbour known.